Scoobidu/FlashCard_Generator/README.md

   ## 3. `FlashCard Details Page`

-Here we can see the created cards in particular flashcard, we can navigate through different cards either by clicking on terms given to the card while creating flashcard or by using carosel, we can also share, print and download the flashcard.
+Here we can see the created cards in particular flashcard, we can navigate through different cards either by clicking on terms given to the card while creating flashcard or by using carosel, we can also share and download the flashcard.

 ![details](https://user-images.githubusercontent.com/102259781/229379471-1e3bd39b-68fe-44d4-ba41-faead8761c21.PNG)